RioChndr/pray-time-website/README.md

-# Project Jadwal Waktu Shalat
+# Praying Time Schedule Project

 Prayer times, can be installed in mosques or at home with an elegant appearance, not boring, a variety of theme choices, and very customizable.
 Themes can be changed, images can be customized as desired, there are no limits to this innovation.

-> The project is still young, very receptive to input and contributions
+> The project is in heavy development. but, useful contributions are welcome

 ### Screenshot